ericcccsliu/imc-prosperity-2/README.md

 [^2]: more specifically, we identified two participants in this market: a market making bot with order sizes quite uniform between 20 and 30, and a small bot that would occasionally cross fair with sizes uniform between 1 and 5.
 [^3]: this was very very likely overfit, but the magnitude was so small that it didn't really make a difference in our pnl at all
 [^4]: the south archipelago, where the ducks purportedly live
-[^5]: this conviction was strengthened by the fact that the sunlight, humidity data changed very gradually over very long timeframes–even if we could monetize this data, we'd only be able to monetize changes only a couple times each round, which didn't really seem to fit in this higher-frequency trading paradigm
+[^5]: a lot of our efforts here can be found in [this notebook](https://github.com/ericcccsliu/imc-prosperity-2/blob/main/round2/eric-research.ipynb)
-[^6]: at this point, we still had no clue whether an arb would ever exist, as foreign bid/ask prices weren't given in historical data
+[^6]: this conviction was strengthened by the fact that the sunlight, humidity data changed very gradually over very long timeframes–even if we could monetize this data, we'd only be able to monetize changes only a couple times each round, which didn't really seem to fit in this higher-frequency trading paradigm